-Jimmie Johnson has no clear answers about coronavirus scare
+Jimmie Johnson confused, frustrated after virus scare

 CHARLOTTE, N.C.
 (AP) — Jimmie Johnson is just as confused as everyone else about his plight with the coronavirus.
 A positive test caused the seven-time NASCAR champion to miss the first race of his career, and it was followed three days later by a negative test.

-He never suffered any symptoms and was only tested after his wife, bothered by seasonal allergies, received a positive test.
+He never suffered any symptoms and was tested only after his wife, bothered by seasonal allergies, received a positive test.

 Was it a false positive?
 Were he and wife, Chani, carrying the virus for some time before their tests?